10 AM Every Sunday

 Mary began serving as Senior Pastor of FPC in 2009.
 Mary grew up raking blueberries, playing sports, and becoming a life long learner.
 These days she enjoys reading, walking, and watching TED talks.
 Mary delights in sharing the journey of faith with people of all ages.
 A Maine native Mary grew up in Waldoboro and attended the University of Southern Maine.
 After graduating from Princeton Theological Seminary in 1983, Mary served churches in New Jersey, California, and Arizona.
 Mary and her spouse, The Rev. Dr. Ron Baard, have two adult daughters and a son-in-law: Karin and Lauren & Jay. | firstname.lastname@example.org

 Geoff Parker was called as Associate Pastor in 2010.
 Geoff is a graduate of the writing program at Sarah Lawrence College and of Yale Divinity School.
 Growing up, he traveled extensively with a national touring music group, finding and learning much through music, as well as the stories and lives he encountered on the road.
-His passion for working in community and engaging others through service and the arts continues today at FPC as an expression of his faith and ministry.
-Transformed by experiences of welcoming meals as a traveler, Geoff loves to share God’s gifts at table by feeding people: through worship, or through his love of food and cooking.
+Transformed by experiences of welcoming meals as a traveler, Geoff loves to share God’s gifts at table by feeding people: through worship and the arts, or through his love of food and cooking.
 He lives in next-door Bath, Maine with his spouse, Julia.

 The Rev. Dr. Leslie Foley